Top Brexit Officials Resign in Blow to Theresa May

 David Davis, the most senior British official handling the negotiations over the U.K’s exit from the European Union, resigned late on Sunday over disagreements with Prime Minister Theresa May.
 Following Davis’s resignation his deputy, Steve Baker, and another Brexit minister, Suella Braverman, also resigned, threatening to destabilize May’s government.

 The resignations came after May’s Cabinet formally endorsed her plan for a “U.K.-E.U. free trade area” on Friday.
-The proposal, which was worked out during a 12-hour meeting at Chequers, the prime minister’s country residence, would keep the U.K. and E.U. in a free trade zone for good and have Britain maintain E.U. regulatory and customs rules for manufacturing and agricultural products.
+The proposal, which was worked out during a 12-hour meeting at Chequers, the prime minister’s country residence, would keep the U.K. and E.U. in a free-trade zone for good and have Britain maintain E.U. regulatory and customs rules for manufacturing and agricultural products.
 Many Conservatives were outraged by this plan for a “soft Brexit,” saying it would keep the country tied to the E.U.

 “A very soft Brexit means that we haven’t left, we are simply a rule-taker,” said Conservative MP Jacob Rees-Mogg.